 No application is necessary for most merit-based grants.
 Your application to the UNM School of Law will be evaluated automatically for merit awards.
 Merit awards are based on test scores, grades, academic achievements, recommendations and extracurricular and community involvement.
 Due to UNM’s very reasonable tuition rates, the cost of attending the UNM School of Law remains low.
 Accordingly, the number of merit-based awards is limited.

 Each year, the law school awards a limited number of need-based grants to full-time students.
 Applying for law school need-based grants is a one-step process.
-Simply file an application online at CSS/Financial Aid PROFILE.
+Simply file a Free Application for Federal Student Aid (FAFSA).
+The University of New Mexico school code is 002663.

-Applicants who were claimed as dependents during the most recent tax year must provide parental information.
-By filing the CSS PROFILE application, you will be considered for all law school grants for which you are eligible.
+By completing the FAFSA application, you will be considered for all law school grants for which you are eligible.

 Scholarships and fellowships will post to your account in accepted status.
 It is your responsibility to budget, review your awards offered, and notify the UNM SOL Financial Aid Officer of any outside aid.